Complaints About Nuisance

 It is not allowed to cause any disturbance at any areas of the property, whether indoors or outdoors.
 If the situation appears threatening or may end up serious you must contact the police by calling 112.

-If the disturbance continues and your discussion with the tenant does not help, you may write a formal complaint and deliver it to the TOAS office.
+If the disturbance continues and your discussion with the tenant does not help, you may write a formal complaint send it via email to omatoas(at)toas.fi.
 In the complaint you must specify the apartment or the tenant causing disturbance, what has happened and when.
 You may also ask your neighbours to sign the complaint.

 Note that TOAS can only act on the basis of a written complaint.